dsx0511/SFND_2D_Feature_Tracking/report.md

 ## MP.4 Keypoint Descriptors
 All the keypoint descriptors are built-in functions in Opencv.
 They are selectable in the function `descKeypoints` by comparing the name string.
-Similar to the keypoint detectors, all the keypoint descriptors can be created using `cv::(name)::create` which returns a `cv::Ptr<cv::DescriptorExtractor>` instance based the name of descriptor.
+Similar to the keypoint detectors, all the keypoint descriptors can be created using `cv::(name)::create` which returns a `cv::Ptr<cv::DescriptorExtractor>` instance based on the name of descriptor.

 ## MP.5 Descriptor Matching
 Both FLANN matching and k-nearest neighbor selection are built-in function in opencv.